 Tips to Making Your Holidays Bright While Preventing Fire In Your Home

 For many the holiday season is about spending time with family, reflecting on the year past or setting goals for the future.
 Every year thousands of people are injured due to fire, and there are hundreds of millions of dollars in property damage due to fires.
-According to statistics, most holiday related fires in the home break out after Christmas Day and one of every 40 reported home structure Christmas tree fires resulted in a death compared to an average of one death per 142 total reported home structure fires.
+According to NFPA statistics, most holiday related fires in the home break out after Christmas Day and one of every 40 reported home structure Christmas tree fires resulted in a death compared to an average of one death per 142 total reported home structure fires.

 We’d like to help you keep your family safe this holiday season.